 Eindhoven is the fifth-largest city in the Netherlands and is also known as the capital of Dutch industrial design.
 The city has gone through several tribulations since the 1486 when it was burned several times until 1620 when it became a part of the Netherlands.
 By the 19th century, the city showed tremendous growth.

-The city has gone through a lot; it has rebuilt itself so many times, which makes it an honor to see and explore Eindhoven.
+The city has gone through a lot.
+It has rebuilt itself so many times, which makes it an honor to see and explore Eindhoven.

-If you’re coming here, here’s a travel guide to help you make the most out of your stay in the city.
+To discuss you what you came here for, here’s a travel guide to help you make the most out of your stay in the city.

 Eindhoven has a coastal climate that experiences mild, wet winters and cool summers.